 - Heaters and space heaters

 - Vaping devices / electronic cigarettes

 - Lawnmowers and other yard equipment

 The defects involved can include faulty wiring, defective manufacturing, batteries that overheat and catch fire, defective gas tanks, and malfunctioning heating elements.
 Burns are commonly caused by flame injuries, scalding injuries, contact with hot objects, electricity, and chemicals.

 Texas Burn Injury Lawyers

 Every year, more than half a million people are treated for burn injuries, and of those, about 8,000 die.
 Defective products can cause serious harm to consumers, including life-changing burn injuries.
 Burn injuries are serious and require aggressive legal representation to hold the responsible party accountable.
-If you or a family member is suffering the consequences of a burn injury, speak with our experienced personal injury lawyers today.
+If you or a family member is suffering the consequences of a burn injury, speak with our experienced product liability attorneys today.